 Prepare for that:

-Many dogs slip collars on NYE because they twist their neck rapidly during a panic moment.
+Many dogs slip collars during the holiday season because they twist their neck rapidly during a panic moment.
 Secure gear prevents this.

 7. Manage Your Home’s “Escape Routes” Before Fireworks Begin